 In this workflow, your CAD package has performed most of the heavy lifting throughout the design process, from concept through detailed design.
 Simulation and optimization are performed in parallel with design work, rather than at the end of the process.

 CAD tools have evolved from simply following our instructions and facilitating geometry creation, to a quasi-independent engineering assistant.
-The year 2020 is an exciting time to be in product development.
+Now is an exciting time to be in product development.

 Are you familiar with all these emerging technologies?
 Would any of them benefit your design process?